-The Board of Directors had 5 meeting in 2023, and in further 84 occasions it made resolutions in writing.
+The Board of Directors had 5 meeting in 2024, and in further 73 occasions it made resolutions in writing.

 Among others the Board of Directors has on its agenda the assembling of the General Meeting, approving the documents to be proposed on the annual general meeting, accepting the financial statements according the accounting law and proposal for use of after tax profit, reports on management, quarterly reports on the Company's financial situation and business policies for the Supervisory Board.
-The board approved the Company's risk taking strategy.
+The board approved the Company's risk taking strategy, furthermore, it adopted a decision on the payment of interim dividends.
 The Board of Directors furthermore discussed the proposals and report for the Supervisory Board, approved the rules in its discretion, acknowledged the regular and ad hoc reports prepared for it.
 It also made risk taking decisions in its authority according to the internal rules for risk taking competencies.